Naming your handmade business or Etsy shop: the 3x5x7 method to help you pick the best name for your creative business

 With a host like SiteGround for example, you can have your domain, your hosting, automatic updates, and a safe and secure website all with the same package, meaning that SiteGround actually does everything “techy” for you, and they can even install WordPress on your website for you.

-In my opinion, it’s more about finding the right host to help you if you use WordPress than really saying, “WordPress is too techy and Shopify is just the easier solution.”
+In my opinion, it’s more about finding the right host to help use WordPress than really saying, “WordPress is too techy and Shopify is just the easier solution.”
 I think that if you use WordPress and SiteGround, it really comes down to the same as using Shopify, because you get those automatic updates, safety features so your site won’t get hacked, domain name, and hosting all included in your hosting account, and in your monthly fee, as well as 24/7 fast, reactive, and friendly support to help you if anything comes up.

 So, I know this isn’t the advice you’ll hear most people give, but honestly, if you don’t know whether you want to use WordPress or Shopify, just remember that I really recommend that you find a host like SiteGround if you want to use WordPress and you’re non-techy.